Post Office vs LIC: Best Government-Backed Saving Plan for You

 • Premiums paid are deductible under Section 80C.

-• Maturity amount is tax-free under Section 10(10D) if annual premium is less than 10% of the sum assured.
+• The maturity amount is tax-free under Section 10(10D) if the annual premium is less than 10% of the sum assured.

 ✅ Verdict: Both offer tax benefits under Section 80C.
 PPF and LIC have the edge with fully tax-free maturity, depending on the plan.